lcouper/MosquitoThermalAdaptation/README.md

 #### 1. Variation in mosquito thermal tolerance
 Working doc: https://docs.google.com/document/d/1xFx6vmBDdw5-maTafi-_qo3OfKLJdVki4uI07BEJNdA/edit

 1. To what extent is there variation in mosquito thermal tolerance?
 1a.
 Is the variation primarily in thermal *limits* or trait performance?
 1b.
 Is the variation genetically-based?
 1c.
 Is the variation within-, between-population, or both?
 2. With what aspects of temperature/climate is this variation associated? (analysis = correlations between thermal limits and bioclim variables)
+3. Importance of each life history trait (struggling with the right question here)
 3a.
 What life history traits vary the most? (analysis = which traits have greatest between-population variance? within-pouplation variance?)
 3b.
 What life history traits are most limiting to fitness?
-(Sensitivity analysis of fitness calculations to trait inputs as in Mordecai et al 2017 (see supplementals)? or just look at which traits have lowest TPC parameters)
 3c.
 What life history traits contribute most to local adaptation?
+(Sensitivity analysis of fitness calculations to trait inputs as in Mordecai et al 2017 (see supplementals)? or just look at which traits have lowest TPC parameters)

 #### 2. Intra-specific variation in modeling climate responses
 Working doc: https://docs.google.com/document/d/1kU_lWkhXjSKcnZGYVIlGcciu3q279f0bcKXwr3HfMgQ/edit